 Ruth gave birth to their last daughter in December 1848 in the Salt Lake Valley.
 According to the pension, her husband left for California in the spring of 1849 and never returned.
+She presumed he was dead.
 She then became a polygamous wife of her sister's husband, Elias Gardner, who had a number of wives and a large posterity.

 Ruth lived in Payson, Richfield, and Salem, and helped with the work and raising of the Gardner family as a mother, nurse, and midwife.
-She died at age 77.
+She died in 1888 at age 77.